microgravitas/network-corpus/README.md

 Each network is stored as a simple gzipped edge-list, nodes are represented by integers.
 Nodes of degree zero have been removed.

+### Network statistics

+The file `statistics.json` contains various statistics about the networks.
+This is subject to change and I recommend not using it at this stage.